axelav/logseq-plugin-discogs/README.md

 https://gitlab.com/axelav/logseq-plugin-discogs

-Query the discogs.com API from your graph.
+Query the [discogs.com](https://discogs.com) API for album data and write it to your logseq graph

 ![screencast](./screencast.gif)